CephalofairGames/frosthaven-faq/index.md

 <p><b>If I have an ability that says I cannot remove my negative conditions (ex: Delayed Malady), am I prevented from using abilities that allow me to remove a condition from myself and give it to another target (ex: Shared Affliction)?</b> If you cannot remove your own conditions, you cannot use these abilities.</p>

 <p><b>Line of Transference (1, top) - If I turn this into a multi-target attack, what happens?</b> The condition you remove is applied to all targets.</p>

+<p><b>Delayed Malady (1, bot) - How does the timing on this work, exactly?
+If I dismiss this persistent, when do my conditions fall off?</b> "End of turn" conditions, like Disarm and Muddle, will fall off during your next "end of turn wrap-up" step.
+If it is dismissed before your turn, or at any time during your turn, these conditions will fall off at the end of your turn as they usually would.</p>

 <p><b>Delayed Malady (1, bot) - How does this interact with Curses?</b> This has no effect on incoming curses.
 You'd still add a curse card to your deck if you are the target of a curse ability.</p>